sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/_index.md

 title: Horseshoe Quarry
 linktitle: Horseshoe
 draft: false
-date: 2022-10-28T22:11:29Z:00
+date: 2023-05-02T16:15:27+01:00
-summary: New layout map and photo plus new topos for the Main Wall, the Cave and Toilet areas and Gouranga Bay.
+summary: New topos for the Upper Tier.
+(April 2023) New layout map and photo plus new topos for the Main Wall, the Cave and Toilet areas and Gouranga Bay.
 weight: 9
 placeholder: false
-css:
-- ".mt-0 {margin-top: 0}"
 ---